bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Have button to return to album.
         * Button has own name.
         * Button has drama mask icon.
+* Routing
+    * When in popup, replace URL with page path.
+    * When on page, page path should reflect page index.
+    * When URL loads with page path, go to that page.
+    * When URL loads without page path, go to stored page.
 * Illustrator
     * Home button